-DISCLAIMER: This document is intended to provide general information regarding the JSE Limited and its affiliates and subsidiaries ("JSE") and its products and services, and is not intended to, nor does it, constitute investment or other professional advice.
+Disclaimer: This brochure is intended to provide general information regarding the JSE Limited ("JSE") and its products and services, and is not intended to, nor does it, constitute investment or other professional advice.
 It is prudent to consult professional advisers before making any investment decision or taking any action which might affect your personal finances or business.
-The JSE does not, whether expressly, tacitly or implicitly, represent, warrant or in any way guarantee the accuracy or reliability of any advice, opinion, statement, or other data and information contained in, displayed on, linked to or distributed through this document.
-All information as set out in this document is provided for information purposes only and no responsibility or liability of any kind or nature, howsoever arising (including in negligence), will be accepted by the JSE, its officers, employees and agents for any errors contained in, or for any loss arising from use of, or reliance on this document.
-Except as is otherwise indicated, the JSE is the ror of the copyright in all the information featured in this document and of all related intellectual property rights, including but not limited to all trademarks.
-No part of this document may be copied, reproduced, amended or transmitted in any way without the prior written consent of the JSE.
-Compiled: April 2014.
+All rights in this document vests in the JSE.
+"JSE" is a trade mark of JSE Limited.
+The JSE shall not be liable (including in negligence) for any loss arising out of use of this document.
+All information is provided for information purposes only and no responsibility or liability will be accepted by the JSE for any errors or for any loss from use of this document.
+All rights, including copyright, in this document shall vest in the JSE.
+No part of this document may be reproduced or amended without the prior written consent of the JSE. ©2020 Ts and Cs apply